“A foolish consistency is the hobgoblin of little minds…” — Ralph Waldo Emerson

 He said, “In one place the Bible says an eye for an eye and another place it says turn the other cheek.
 What do you say about such a contradiction?”

 I found myself wondering if this guy was serious.
-My 13-year-old grandson could answer that.
+My 13-year-old neighbor could answer that.

 Just so easily does this guy dismiss the living God, the Creator of the Universe.